Lawmaker Aims To Curb Social Media Addiction With New Bill

 The senator's goal is to discourage users from continuously engaging with social media products.
 His bill also proposes new features that would be part of a "user-friendly interface," including time limits for each app of 30 minutes per day and frequent reminders of how long a user has been browsing a certain platform.
 Individuals could change the time limit, but it would reset to 30 minutes every month.

-"Big tech has embraced a business model of addiction," Hawley said when announcing the bill.
+"Big Tech has embraced a business model of addiction," Hawley said when announcing the bill.
 "Too much of the 'innovation' in this space is designed not to create better products, but to capture more attention by using psychological tricks that make it difficult to look away."

 This isn't the first time that technology has been a topic of discussion on the Senate floor, and the government still hasn't decided on the most effective way to regulate Big Tech.
-After questioning key individuals from companies such as Facebook and Google about data security issues in hearings over the past term, many lawmakers remain skeptical of the power these companies wield.
+After questioning key individuals from companies such as Facebook and Google about data security issues in hearings, many lawmakers remain skeptical of the power these companies wield.

 Hawley has been challenging Big Tech since he was elected in 2018.
 Before he introduced the SMART Act, he sponsored bills relating to children's online privacy, data collection and social media bias.